 Samples and Polyphony

-The different connectors on keyboards enable a ton of handy features and might future proof your investment.
+Digital keyboards have a wide variety of connection possibilities that enable a ton of handy features and, in some cases, help future proof your investment.

 Your First Keyboard